metaskills/lambda-rag/README.md

 Did you notice how the assistant responded not only with my name but also knew it was here to help us with Luxury Apparel?
 This is a technique called [Role Prompting](https://learnprompting.org/docs/basics/roles).
 We do this in the LambdaRAG Demo by prepending this role to the user's first message in the [`src-frontend/utils/roleprompt.js`](https://github.com/metaskills/lambda-rag/blob/main/src-frontend/utils/roleprompt.js) file.

 You may have noticed that the LambdaRAG Demo is written entirely in 💛 JavaScript vs. Python.
 As you learn more about building AI applications you may eventually have to learn Python as well as more advanced frameworks like [🦜️🔗 LangChain](https://js.langchain.com/docs/get_started/introduction/) or Hugging Face's [🤗 Transformers.js](https://huggingface.co/docs/transformers.js/index).
 All of which have JavaScript versions.
 I hope this trend of providing JavaScript clients will continue.
-It feels like a more accessible language for those new to AI.
+It feels like a more accessible language.

 In the next section, we will cover how to create embeddings with your data and query for documents using SQLite's new VSS extension.